Robotto/ISS_LAMP/README.md

 I use an old VFD display as my debug window on the arduino.
 It should be quite easy to change it to the serial interface, but beware the hardware.

-This is still very much a prototype, so expect no nice looking code from here.
-It has not, nor will it ever, be meant for relese into the wild.
+This is still very much a prototype, A work in progress, an ongoing thing.
+It is, nor will it ever, be "done".

 Code for this project has been copied from all over the interwebs, i'm sorry, but i haven't kept track of my sources.
 If you feel wronged, drop me a line and i'll give credit where it's due.